GoogleCloudPlatform/endpoints-codelab-android/README.md

 ## Step 6 - Improve the application!

 Believe it or not, this application is not quite perfect!
-Here are a few ideas to enhance the code and the user experience :
+Here are a few ideas to enhance the code and the user experience:

 * Add **Endpoints authentication** by re-using the Android logged-in user credentials and thus preventing anyone to access your Endpoints.
-Check out this documentation :
+Check out this documentation:
 [https://developers.google.com/appengine/docs/java/endpoints/auth](https://developers.google.com/appengine/docs/java/endpoints/auth)
 * Use **memcache** to drastically improve performance of your application under load.
 See this Memcache overview: